BUY, SELL, HOLD (2)

-A continued unwinding of short interest could help Shake Shack Inc (SHAK) overcome resistance
+A short-squeeze situation could help Shake Shack Inc (SHAK) overcome resistance on the charts

 At tonight's close, burger joint Shake Shack Inc (NYSE:SHAK) will join the S&P SmallCap 600 Index (SP600), replacing chemical company Chemours Co (NYSE:CC) -- which will move up to the S&P MidCap 400 Index (MID).
 This seems to have traders excited, as SHAK stock is up 7.3% today at $38.76.
 Should these gains continue, an unwinding of bearish sentiment could help SHAK break out above resistance.